2137374/Upscaling-Images/README.md

 - Bicubic
 - Lanczos

+To use SR technique only [2, 3, 4] upscaling factors are allowed.
+For Bicubic and Lanczos, any upscaling factor can be used.

+To run:
+"python main.py input.jpg output.jpg --scale 2 --method bicubic --download-models"

 License
 This project is licensed under the MIT License.
 See the LICENSE file for full details.
 Copyright (c) [Year] [Your Name]